Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Numerical Experiments

 \subsection{Event-based Control with Acceleration Input}

-To demonstrate the utility of the proposed path planning method for robots whose dynamics are different from \eqref{eq:euler3}, we now consider the same setup as in Subsection~\ref{subsec:event} except that the robot is a point mass with acceleration input.
+So far, we have considered $\mathcal{D}_{\text{info}}$ (i.e., the entropy reduction) as the cost of perception without demonstrating the connections between $\mathcal{D}_{\text{info}}$ and more concrete metrics of perception costs (e.g., sensing power or sensing frequency).
+In this section, we consider a mobile robot with a noisy location sensor, and demonstrate that the belief path with a small $\mathcal{D}_{\text{info}}$ helps the robot to navigate with less frequent measurements.
+Once again, consider the environment shown in Fig.~\ref{fig:2D_mult}.
+As in \eqref{eq:euler3}, assume the robot is a point mass with acceleration input.
 Denoting by $[x_{1,k} \; x_{2,k}]^\top$ and $[v_{1,k} \; v_{2,k}]^\top$ the position and the velocity of the robot, the dynamics are described as

 where acceleration $a_k = [a_{1,k} \; a_{2,k}]^\top$ is the control input with $\Delta t = \frac{1}{30}$ and $W = {\rm diag} (10^{-4}, 10^{-4},0,0)$.
 The robot can observe its position by making noisy measurements of its position as